toddbadams/code-challenges/features/README.md

-# 10 important c# features

 ## Object / array / collection initializers

-C# lets you instantiate an object, arrray or collection and perform initialization in a single statement.
+C# lets you instantiate an object, array or collection and perform initialization in a single statement.

 ``` csharp
     public class Wine